 Prohibited arrangements

 The new Civil Code also introduces a range of provisions that are prohibited.
-In any case, your terms and conditions should not contain: 1) provisions that exclude the rights of customers – consumers from defective performance, 2) the possibility of the entrepreneur to keep the purchase price if the consumer withdraws from the contract, 3) the right of the entrepreneur to withdraw from the contract without reason, while the consumer does not have this right, 4) the right of the entrepreneur to increase the price without the possibility of the consumer to withdraw from the contract, or 5) the contractual penalty if the customer withdraws from the contract and many others.
+Your terms and conditions should in any case not contain: 1) provisions that exclude the rights of customers – consumers from defective performance, 2) the possibility of the entrepreneur to keep the purchase price if the consumer withdraws from the contract, 3) the right of the entrepreneur to withdraw from the contract without reason, while the consumer does not have this right, 4) the right of the entrepreneur to increase the price without the possibility of the consumer to withdraw from the contract, or 5) the contractual penalty if the customer withdraws from the contract and many others.

 The terms and conditions are a fundamental document for your business.
 They shape your relationships with your customers, so it pays to invest energy in drafting them properly.
 Do not rely on free downloadable templates of general terms and conditions, as such a document will not effectively protect you.